guduru-hemanth-teja/OIBSIP/task3-temperature-converter/README.md

 Overview

 This project is developed as part of the Oasis Infobyte Web Development Internship (Task 3).
-It is a temperature converter web application that allows users to convert values between Celsius, Fahrenheit, and Kelvin with a clean and interactive user interface.
+It is a modern temperature converter web application that allows users to easily convert values between Celsius, Fahrenheit, and Kelvin.

-The goal of this project is to demonstrate core JavaScript functionality along with modern UI design and responsive layout.
+The application is designed with a clean user interface, smooth interactions, and responsive layout to provide a better user experience.

 Key Highlights

-- Clean and modern user interface
+- Clean and modern UI design
-- Real-time temperature conversion
-- Smooth button interaction with 3D effect
-- Glassmorphism inspired design
+- Glassmorphism interface
+- 3D interactive button
+- Smooth user experience
-- Dark mode toggle feature
+- Dark mode support
-- Responsive layout for all devices
+- Fully responsive design

 Features

 - Convert temperature between:
-  - Celsius to Fahrenheit & Kelvin
+  - Celsius to Fahrenheit and Kelvin
-  - Fahrenheit to Celsius & Kelvin
+  - Fahrenheit to Celsius and Kelvin
-  - Kelvin to Celsius & Fahrenheit
+  - Kelvin to Celsius and Fahrenheit
-- Input validation for user-friendly experience
+- Input validation for correct values
+- Instant result display
-- Smooth animations and transitions
+- Dark and Light mode toggle
-- Light and Dark mode support
+- Enter key support for quick conversion

 Technologies Used

 - HTML5
-- CSS3 (Flexbox, Glass UI, Responsive Design)
+- CSS3 (Glass UI, Responsive Design)
-- JavaScript (DOM Manipulation, Logic, Animations)
+- JavaScript (DOM Manipulation and Logic)

-Responsive Design

-This application works seamlessly on:

-- Mobile devices
-- Tablets
-- Desktop screens
+Result

+The application successfully converts temperature values and displays accurate results in a clean and interactive interface.

 Live Demo